Phiandi/AI-Phishing-Email-Analyser/README.md

 Phishing emails are among the most common cybersecurity attacks used to steal passwords, banking information, and personal data.
 This project uses Machine Learning and Natural Language Processing to analyse email content and predict whether an email is **Phishing** or **Legitimate**.

-The application cleans raw email text, converts it into numerical TF-IDF features, uses a trained Logistic Regression model for prediction, calculates a confidence score, detects suspicious keywords, and produces a cybersecurity-style security report.
+The application cleans raw email text, converts it into numerical TF-IDF features, uses a trained Logistic Regression model for prediction, calculates a confidence score, detects suspicious keywords, and produces a cybersecurity style security report.

 ---